boehs/site/blog/content/posts/2021-05-13-democracy-for-the-internet.md

   - Democracy
 draft: true
 ---
-In wake of a - in my mind - unjust ban from a community I poured hundreds of hours into, I began thinking about how democracy can - and why it has not - transferred to the internet.
+In wake of an (in my mind) unjust ban from a community I poured hundreds of hours into, I began thinking about how democracy can be properly implemented for the internet.

 # Establishing a case study

-Wikipedia
+Wikipedia is the

 # How online democracy exists currently